Updated on April 17, 2018

 Ritual purification: Minoans had an appreciation for cleanliness as is evidenced by the bathtubs (larnakes), lustral basins, and a sophisticated sewage system.
 The Japanese have a similar appreciation for cleanliness, and ritual purification is central to Shintoism.

-Sacred ritual: As in Minoan society, in Japanese society, priestesses (nori) perform the sacred rites.
+Sacred ritual: As in Minoan society, the 巫女 noro “hereditary caste of female mediums” perform the sacred rites in Japanese society.

 Swordmaking: Minoan swords are said to have been “the finest in all of the Aegean“.
 Likewise, Japanese swords are said to be among the finest in the world.